As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-- Durable 1680D polyester with reflective piping
+- Tear-resistant 1680D polyester with waterproof ability

-- MOLLE-compatible with shoulder strap and handles
+- MOLLE-compatible with handles and reflective strips

 Pros